vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

 };
 ```

-Client will be correctly updating configuration based on the store cookie's value since now.
+The client will be correctly updating the configuration based on the store cookie's value now.